hendy643/dawntrail-lutris-installer/README.md

 DLSS is greyed out when trying to run the benchmark.
 This fudge allows you to run with DLSS on supported hardware.
 Are all the things needed? probably not but I got it to work, so I left them all in.

+## notes
+The launcher may be a bit mental, but if you can survive it, the benchmark should run fine.

 ## Instructions
 - Download the benchmark zip file from the official square enix website.
 - install using this script in lutris.